NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 Finlly I added it to a cube to test and then I added it to the servo.

 I think this might need quite a lot of tweeking to get right so I may print a block with quite a lot of different variations and see what fits because they are quite small.

+`Date: 13/09/2025`

+## Printing first arm segment.

+I printed the first arm segment.
+The main things I was worried about was the wire hole not supporting and loosing rigidity and i didnt know how my teeth would work.
+My slicer said it would weigh 18 grams so I thought I should soon work a bit more on my torque calculator to include the arm weight as that was as significant as the servo.

+Previously I was using trinkey which is a browser based python editor.
+I then used homebrew to install python on my machine.
+This way I could add my python script to source control and run it localy.